 Visiting museums in Washington, DC with a suitcase in hand is a total no-no. You won't get through the security checks and most museums don't provide storage space for large personal items.
-One way to save yourself the stress and embarrassment of being denied entry is to use a Bounce Washington DC luggage storage facility.
+One way to save yourself some time as you hop around all the museums is to use a Washington DC luggage storage facility.

 Bounce has luggage locker facilities in Washington, DC that you'll find are conveniently located, secure and economical places to leave your luggage while you enjoy the many cultural offerings the USA's capital city has to offer.

 The Smithsonian Institution is the organization that oversees seventeen museums, art galleries, numerous libraries and several research centers not just in Washington, DC, both distributed through the District of Columbia and at various other locations in the country.